pm41224/AnotherGodotFork/README.md

 # Another Godot Fork

-The name of this engine is exactly what it says on the tin.
+The name of this fork is exactly what it says on the tin.

 I made this fork (a) for archival purposes and (b) for future modding.
 The name is temporary until I can come up with a better name and when I actually start modifying the code.
 In the meantime, the code is presented as-is.